 Many photographers comment on the "Painterly" look my images have.
 It's a combination of lighting, lens selection, and editing style.
 You can find the action I use here.

-Another newly released action is the very popular Workflow action.
+The most popular action released to date is The Workflow action.
 You can learn more about it here.

-And if you still haven't learned editing with me, you can sign up here.
+And if you still haven't learned to edit with me, you can sign up here.